 - a.
 Create a user USGroupUser1 in US.com DC (if not exist). - b.
 Create a group USGroup1. - c.
 Add the USGroupUser1 to USGroup1. - d.
-Add the group (i.e. USGroup1) from US.com to "IH Security Admin" group in India.Europe.US.com DC - e.
+Add the group (i.e. USGroup1) from US.com to "iH Security Admin" group in India.Europe.US.com DC - e.
 Login to Historian Client using USGroupUser1. - f.
-If a new user gets added to USGroup1 then it gets automatically synced with Historian Security Groups.
+If a new user gets added to USGroup1, then it gets automatically synced with Historian Security Groups.

-As USGroupUser1 added a IH Readers, user will get data read access to Historian Server
+As USGroupUser1 is added to iH Readers, user will get data read access to Historian Server